Public Services HNC (Level 4) — Full-time

-The emphasis is on developing leadership, team-building, communication and organisation skills.
+The emphasis of this course is on developing leadership, team-building, communication and organisation skills as well as building a solid awareness of the public services landscape.

 - Organisational structures and culture